 Serving a long-established customer base from Japan, Yamada has earned a strong reputation of providing high quality products to food distributors and wholesalers in Japan.
-Currently, Yamada's food processing operations, which adheres to stringent safety standards and requirements, are carried out at its main factory where it employs over 200 workers.
+Currently, Yamada's food processing operations, which adheres to stringent safety standards and requirements, are carried out at its main factory where it employs close to 200 workers.

-Yamada has also made considerable investments into office and logistics properties in China and Singapore, following the disposal of its bamboo, eucalyptus and parts of its mushroom plantations over the past few years.
+Yamada has also made considerable investments into office and logistics properties in China and Singapore.
 Rental from these properties will become a new source of income for the Group over the next few years.